Skip to content

 What is the difference between SEO and GEO?

 SEO optimizes content to rank in a list of search results.
-GEO (Generative Engine Optimization) optimizes content to be surfaced and cited inside the synthesized answers that AI engines like ChatGPT, Perplexity, and Google AI Overviews generate.
-They share fundamentals but GEO emphasizes passage-level clarity, specificity, and structured facts.
+GEO (Generative Engine Optimization) optimizes content to be surfaced and cited inside the synthesized answers AI engines like ChatGPT, Perplexity, and Google AI Overviews generate.
+They share fundamentals, but GEO leans harder on passage-level clarity, specificity, and structured facts.

 Do I need to block or allow AI crawlers?

 If you want to be cited, allow them.
-AI crawlers such as GPTBot, PerplexityBot, and Google-Extended must be able to access your content.
+AI crawlers like GPTBot, PerplexityBot, and Google-Extended need to reach your content.
 Only block them in robots.txt if you have a deliberate reason to opt out of AI training and retrieval.

 What is llms.txt?

 llms.txt is an emerging convention — a plain-text file at your site root that points AI systems to your most important, canonical content.
-It’s optional and not yet universally honoured, but it’s low-effort to add if you want to guide how models read your site.
+It’s optional and not yet universally honoured, but it takes minutes to add if you want to guide how models read your site.